 Some of the additional features and benefits provided by TaxAct include:

 - TaxTutor Guidance.
 This tool provides easy-to-follow, expert tax tips and strategies.
 They will help provide the biggest money-saving deductions.

 - TaxAct Bookmarks.
-This tool enables you to mark a spot in your Questions & Answers so that you can return to that section anytime you like.
+This tool enables you to mark a spot in your Questions & Answers so you can return to that section anytime you like.

-- Complete tax glossary.
+- Complete Tax Glossary.
 You can get definitions for almost 300 tax terms, linked directly from the TaxAct interview process anytime you need them.

-- Personalized healthcare and tax reports.
+- Personalized Healthcare and Tax Reports.
 This tool enables you to maximize future tax and healthcare savings with personal strategies and tips.

 - Tax Extensions.
-You can use TaxAct to file a free tax deadline extension. (learn more about tax deadline extensions).
+You can use TaxAct to file a free tax deadline extension (learn more about tax deadline extensions).

 Options for Receiving Your Tax Refund with TaxAct

-Finally, tax filers can choose to receive their tax refund on a American Express Serve prepaid debit card.
-The latter is a good option for those who do not have access to a bank, and want to avoid paying check cashing fees.
+Finally, tax filers can choose to receive their tax refund on an American Express Serve Prepaid debit card.
+The latter is a good option for those who do not have access to a bank and want to avoid paying check cashing fees.